-In case of multiple platforms reporting trades on the same day, the order of preference will be FIMMDA, NSE WDM and BSE. and in case of Sovereign securities, the order of preference will be RBI and NSE WDM.
+In case of multiple platforms reporting trades on the same day, the order of preference will be FIMMDA, NSE OTC, BSE OTC, MCX OTC, NSE WDM & other exchange platform.
+In case of Sovereign securities, the order of preference will be RBI and NSE WDM.
 The qualifying criteria will be at the exchange/platform level.

-Non Traded Instruments
+• Non Traded Instruments